 The following process will be adhered to regarding any reason for member expulsion, other than non-payment of member dues:

-e.)
-The member will be notified of the board’s decision within 5 business days by email.
-Upon notification of a negative decision, the member shall be removed from the APPSA web site Facebook page.
+- The member will be notified of the board’s decision within 5 business days by email.
+Upon notification of a negative decision, the member shall be removed from the APPSA website and Facebook page.